-

 Choose a Height

-The height of your 40x60 metal building will largely depend on its intended purpose.
-With metal buildings, the height is measured from the eave, and doors must be set at least two feet below the eave.
+The height of your building will largely depend on its intended purpose.
+When it comes to steel buildings, it's important to note that the height is measured from the eave.
+Additionally, any doors should be placed at least two feet below the eave.

 Some typical building heights include: